The Micro-Aggregated Profit Share: Aggregation Results on Market Power

-The second line in Theorem \ref{thm:profshare_decomp}, equation (\ref{thm:agg_prof_general2}), states that the profit share can be computed using the input-output multiplier (i.e., the ratio of total sales to aggregate value added,) the aggregate markup, aggregate returns to scale, an aggregate monopsony term, and covariance terms.
+The second line in Theorem \ref{thm:profshare_decomp}, equation (\ref{thm:agg_prof_general2}), states that the profit share can be computed using the input-output multiplier (i.e., the ratio of total sales to aggregate value added,) the aggregate markup, an aggregate monopsony term, and covariance terms.
 Since the aggregate profit share can be expressed as a function of the harmonic sales-weighted markup, this theorem provides a natural argument for using the harmonic sales-weighted markup as our measure of aggregate markup.
 We acknowledge that we are not the first to point to this measure as a natural choice for the aggregate markup. \cite{baqaee2020productivity} and \cite*{edmond2023costly}, among others, have noted this earlier.
 However, we show that the harmonic sales-weighted markup continues to be an appropriate choice for the aggregate markup in more general environments.
 While \citeauthor{baqaee2020productivity} allow for arbitrary production networks, as we do, neither they nor \citeauthor*{edmond2023costly} allow for increasing returns to scale, fixed costs, or monopsony.
 In the same manner that we established a measure of aggregate markup, we note that sales-weighted average returns to scale constitute a natural measure of aggregate returns to scale.
-Similarly, one could refer to the sales-weighted monopsony term, $\overline{\mathcal M}$, as the aggregate markdown.\footnote{Note, however, that the monopsony term $\overline{\mathcal M}$ is not only a function of markdowns but also input elasticities and fixed costs.
-For these reasons, this measure of aggregate markdown is harder to justify.}
+Similarly, one could refer to the sales-weighted monopsony term, $\overline{\mathcal M}$, as the aggregate monopsony term.
+Finally, we note that the aggregate monopsony term captures market power on several factor markets through factor markdowns.
+For those interested in computing aggregate markdowns, our theorem suggests that the aggregate markdown of a particular factor is the sales-weighted markdown.

 The following corollaries are special cases to Theorem \ref{thm:profshare_decomp} and are useful for inferring profit shares and markups, as well as for assessing the validity of a researcher's own micro estimates or those of existing studies, as we demonstrate in the sequel.